jacobeverist/research_literature_scripts/README.md

 I need ways to integrate their data and leverage their various strengths.

-# Scripting Tools I Wrote to Manage My Reseach Literature
+# Scripting Tools to Manage My Research Literature

 I mostly use MacOS, but these should work on any OS.